“If you're looking for the best, the Sony A95K is it.”

-To measure the A95K, I used Portrait Display’s Calman software, along with a Xrite i1Pro colorimeter.
-As Calman started displaying results, I frankly could not believe what I was seeing.profiled to an
+To measure the A95K, I used Portrait Display’s Calman software, along with a SpectraCal C6 meter profiled to an Xrite i1Pro colorimeter.
+As Calman started displaying results, I frankly could not believe what I was seeing.

 Now, before I start tossing out numbers here, I need readers to understand that some of these numbers will not actually mean what one might think they should mean — and I’ll explain why.